nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage.md

     addins#screenshot#up_to_date
 --}}

-This will immediately turn the storage class of the document's main blob into the Glacier class.
+This will immediately turn the storage class of the document's main file into the Glacier class.

+While the file is under cold storage, a low-resolution preview is provided to the users instead of the original file so that users can keep accessing, viewing the content (or a sample of it by default for files with multiple pages) and working with the document.
+The document remains searchable as well.

+For additional details on the rendition used depending on the file type, refer to the [preview file configuration]({{page page='nuxeo-coldstorage-installation'}}#preview-file-configuration) section of the addon installation documentation.

 ### Send Multiple Documents to Cold Storage